Howard Fensterman and Celiac Disease Advocacy

 • Technology and infrastructure require investment.
 Modern nonprofits need robust data systems, secure technology, and digital tools to operate efficiently and protect sensitive information.

 • Evaluation costs money.
 Measuring program effectiveness and conducting outcome evaluations require dedicated resources.
-Charities that invest in understanding what works deliver far greater impact than those simply minimize costs.
+Charities that invest in understanding what works deliver far greater impact than those that simply minimize costs.

 • Strategic growth requires capacity building.
 Nonprofits that successfully scale their impact often invest in staff development, strategic planning, and operational systems before expanding programs.